 - Backups of virtual and physical machines that are stored in object storage repositories.

-Requirements for Proxy Appliance
+Requirements for Helper Appliance

-- If you want to restore from backups in an on-premise object storage repository, the proxy appliance machine must have access to the source object storage repository.
+- If you want to restore from backups in an on-premise object storage repository, the helper appliance machine must have access to the source object storage repository.
 To provide access to object storage repositories, you can use VPN or Google Dedicated Interconnect.
 For more information, see the Google Cloud documentation.

 - The VPC route table must contain a route from the IP address of the Veeam Backup & Replication server to an active Google Cloud internet gateway.
 For more information on internet gateways and how to create route tables, see the Google Cloud documentation.